ocsigen/ocsigen-start/OL/README.md

 make reinstall
 ```

-TODO:
+## TODO
-- reorganize files (split more ? admin module, preregister module, register module, etc.. ?)
+1. reorganize files (split more ? admin module, preregister module, register module, etc.. ?)
-- fix slowness of makefile dependencies for the OL package
+2. fix slowness of makefile dependencies for the OL package
-- add some helpers in preregistrations mode
+3. add some helpers in preregistrations mode
-- add some files (ocaml script !) to manage the website easily:
+4. add some files (ocaml script !) to manage the website easily:
     * swap mode: close/open
     * grant admin privilegies to a normal user using code instead of graphic admin interface)
     * above suggestions implies that we can use a console with the website environment (references, functions, etc..)
 (RAILS style)